• Skip to primary navigation

 How to Cook Pork Tips from Leigh Anne

-1. One of the most important things I learned during our trip was that most people overcook their pork and I admit I use to be one of them.
+1. One of the most important things to remember when cooking pork is do not over cook it!
+Most people overcook their pork and I admit I use to be one of them.
 I’ve always treated pork like chicken and would cook it to 160-165 degrees F.

 2. Cook pork more like a steak.
 Pork is cooked and safe to eat at 145 degrees F. Not only is it safe to eat, but it is so much more delicious!
 The National Pork Board along with the FDA promote cooking pork to 145 degrees F and then giving it a 3 minute rest which will allow the temperature to rise to 145 degrees F. Yes, your pork can be pink!